I Want to Adopt

 The Domestic Adoption Process

-Legacy gives a step by step guide to the domestic adoption process
+Legacy offers a step-by-step guide to the domestic adoption process

-The first step in the domestic adoption process is deciding whether it is right for you.
+The first step of the domestic adoption process is deciding whether it is right for you.
 We recommend learning as much as you can before committing to adoption.
-Getting together with other families who have adopted, attending a conference or speaking with an adoption counselor can all be helpful.
+Getting together with other families who have adopted, attending a conference or speaking with an adoption counselor at our Texas adoption agency can all be helpful.

 The first steps of the domestic adoption process